Here’s a new version of our film for improvisers “Notations“, this time around performed by Blectum from Blechdom:

 Notations (2013), a film for live improvisers toured the UK with TUSK/Sound & Music in Autumn 2013; Gesture Piece, a film with seven invited artist soundtracks; two films for Animate Projects/Channel 4 television, UK, broadcast as part of their Random Acts series.
 In 2015, Vicki created A/V performance Citation City, using techniques of Walter Benjamin’s Arcades Project in relation to London-based feature films.
 Nothing Can Turn Into A Void – a documentary film about People Like Us has screened in cinemas and festivals since Autumn 2015, and No One Is An Island, a radio work created for WDR, broadcast in April 2016.
 The Expanded Radio online/virtual commission/artist residency Optimized! broadcast on WFMU in June 2016.
 In 2018 Vicki has just completed a new solo a/v performance The Mirror which which is currently touring the UK and overseas, released an album under the same name, and produced the video for the spring 2018 The The Comeback Tour.

-So far in 2019, Vicki is completing Gone, Gone Beyond, an hour-long seamless multiscreen and multi-speakered immersive installation with RML CineChamber.
-Vicki is a participant in Sound and Music’s New Voices programme, an a-n Artist Bursaries 2019 recipient, and will be Hallwalls Artist in Residence from 2019-2020.
+Vicki is currently completing Gone, Gone Beyond, an hour-long seamless multiscreen and multi-speakered immersive installation with RML CineChamber, created a 45 minute radio art piece for WDR to air in Spring 2020 and she is also a participant in Sound and Music’s New Voices programme, an a-n Artist Bursaries 2019 recipient, and will be Hallwalls Artist in Residence from 2019-2020.

 “Cosmos Song” by Big Fresh